Transmission of COVID-19: Dominant mode of transmission: airborne/aerosol

+The sneeze resembles a free turbulent jet.
+The turbulent multiphase cloud contributes critically to increasing the range of the pathogen-bearing drops originating in human coughs and sneezes.
+The jet's reach is nearly 22 ft in 18.5 seconds and 25 ft in 22 seconds.
+The shape of the expelled particles is conical, with a spreading angle of 23 degrees.
+The trajectory of the turbulent jet is inclined due to the inclination angle of the nose.
+Smaller droplets travel a considerable distance as freely suspended tracers and may still get reflected and follow the turbulent cloud.
+Droplets with a diameter less than 50 μm remain suspended in the cloud for an extended period of time, which allows the cloud to reach heights of 4 to 6 meters, where ventilation systems can be contaminated.

-Because physical intimacy and sex involve close contact, New York City Department of Health discourages unvaccinated persons, immunocompromised people, people over 65, persons with COVID-19, people with a health condition that increases the risk of severe COVID-19, and people who live with someone from one of these groups from engaging in kissing, casual sex, or other activities, and has recommended wearing face mask during sex.
+Because physical intimacy and sex involve close contact, in October 2021, New York City Department of Health discouraged unvaccinated persons, immunocompromised people, people over 65, persons with COVID-19, people with a health condition that increases the risk of severe COVID-19, and people who live with someone from one of these groups from engaging in kissing, casual sex, or other activities, and recommended wearing face mask during sex.

 The risk of transmission from all size droplets and aerosols is lower in indoor spaces with good ventilation.
 The risk of outdoor transmission is low.

 Transmission events occur in workplaces, schools, conferences, sporting venues, dormitories, prisons, shopping facilities, and ships, as well as restaurants, passenger vehicles, religious buildings and choir practices, and hospitals and other healthcare settings.
 A superspreading event in a Skagit County, Washington, choral practice resulted in 32 to 52 of the 61 attendees infected.

 An existing model of airborne transmission (the Wells-Riley model) was adapted to help understand why crowded and poorly ventilated spaces promote transmission, with findings supported by aerodynamic analysis of droplet transfer in air-conditioned hospital rooms.
 Airborne transmission also occurs in healthcare settings; long-distance dispersal of virus particles has been detected in ventilation systems of a hospital.

 Some scientists criticized public health authorities, including the WHO, in 2020 for being too slow to recognize airborne (aerosol) transmission of COVID-19 and to update their public health guidance accordingly.
 By mid-2020, some public health authorities had updated their guidance to reflect the importance of airborne transmission.
 The WHO updated it only by 23 December 2021.